DmitriyVahrushev/clip_dataset_creator/README.md

 TO DO

 ## Performance
+0.25s per image on Nvidia Tesla T4

 ## System requirements
 * Nvidia GPU with minimum 8GB VRAM